ploneintranet/ploneintranet/docs/communication.rst

 .. note::

-    If you're a team member but lacking commit access, please contact info@ploneintranet.org.
+    If you're a team member but lack commit access, please contact info@ploneintranet.org.

 Marketing and Communications Team